Bar Admissions, Exam, and Preparation

 Students must make a "diligent" and "good faith effort" to disclose all requested and relevant information for a State Bar application for character and fitness review.

-If students have any questions or concerns regarding their Character and Fitness application they should visit the Office of Student Engagement to speak with the Assistant Dean or Assistant Director.
+If students have any questions or concerns regarding their Character and Fitness application they should visit the Office of Student Affairs to speak with the Assistant Dean or Assistant Director.
 Students can also send Character and Fitness application questions via e-mail to email@example.com.

 Duty to Report and Amend/Update

 Students have an ongoing duty to disclose and report any changes to information filed on their law school application as soon as they are admitted to MSU Law and during their tenure here.
-Many students have faced delays or denial of their bar application by a State Character and Fitness section for failing to disclose any changes to MSU College of Law.
+Students have faced delays or denial of their bar application by a State Character and Fitness section for failing to disclose any changes to MSU College of Law.

 Students can avoid this by reporting any incident that involves a criminal charge, conviction, disciplinary action, or bankruptcy that occurred between admission and their first day of classes at the Law College via an amendment letter.